epw/consensus/Consensus Book.md

 **The Wayfarer** is a traveler, wanderer, even loner, and their magic reflects this unbounded nature.
 The nature of each Wayfarer’s travel is unique, and presents them with unique options and opportunities.
 Warning: The Wayfarer is at their most powerful when they are constantly on the move.
 Don’t play a Wayfarer if you want to settle down.

-For players who are unsure of what playbook they want to choose, find out what they are missing and use that to direct their attention.
+For players who are unsure of what playbook they want to choose, find out what they are looking for to better understand a character, and use that to direct their attention.

 If they want to know what options they’ll have, the Moves are a good place to get a sense of what the character might do and what situations they might excel in.

 If they want to know what kind of magic they’ll be doing, the Paradigms are best.

-If they want to know what kinds of relationships they’ll have with others, have them look to the Anchors, in addition to the Cabalist and Guru in particular.
+If they want to know what kinds of relationships they’ll have with others, have them look to the Anchors, in addition to the Cabalist and Mentor in particular.
+The Inspired and Voiced might also catch their attention.

 If they know what kind of character they want to play in the abstract, but don’t know which playbook can represent it, then Paradigm and Moves are likely to help.
 They also may find themselves pushing against the options more than other players.
 Be flexible.